MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extract-function.md

 | 21-07-2023 | 7 |
 | 10-03-2022 | 3 |

 The following example returns the username from the string.
-The regular expression `User: ([^,]+)` matches the text following "User: " up to the next comma, effectively extracting the username.
+The regular expression `([^,]+)` matches the text following "User: " up to the next comma, effectively extracting the username.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]